m3f157O/combine_harvester/README.md

 By readapting the safetydump rust library (many thanks to the author!!!), I have been able to EASILY bypass all the countermeasures put in place by most EDRs, except Kaspersky EDR

+Of course RunAsPPL and CredentialGuard are effective mitigations against this sub-technique, but it's not always possible to enable these options.

 dbghelp!MiniDumpWriteDump with a custom callback could be used, until a year ago, to bypass most antivirus/EDR solutions.